as88578/project2/README.md

 6. Katie White [@katieawhite29](https://github.com/katiewhite29)

 ## Problem Description:
-We are using a data set from the US Data Gov Website that gives us the information from the NYPD about shootings within New York.
-This data is complete with information about the date of the data, the time, the borough, and information about the murderer and the victim.
-We will be using this data in order to visualize the trends of these shootings throughout the time of year, the burough and so much more.
+We have found a data set that gives us information from the NYPD Shooting Incidents from 2006-2022.
+This data set has been found from the US Data Gov website.
+Within this data, the primary key is listed as INCIDENT_KEY and this gives an individual

 ## Data Model Questions:
 ### Question 1:

 ### Question 2:

+## Manipulations to data:

+## Analysis and Results: